 - Reviews and recommends special task forces for Board of Directors approval

-The Health Science Policy Council was instrumental in producing the Society's first Top 10 HEOR Trends in 2018.
+The Health Science Policy Council was instrumental in producing the Society's first Top 10 HEOR Trends in 2018 as well as it's successors.
 The objective of the trends report is to help drive awareness about the important role HEOR plays in informing and improving healthcare decisions.